Officer Pay Cards

 Records of individuals who left service less than 62 years ago are non-archival and are subject to access restrictions under the Privacy Act.

 Generally, there is no charge for basic military personnel and health record information provided to veterans, next-of-kin, and authorized representatives from non-archival records.
 However, the NARA fee schedule authorizes the Agency to collect fees from the public for copies of archival records (44 USC 2116c and 44 USC 2307).

 A mailed or faxed request requires the purchase of a COMPLETE photocopy of the record.

 - 5 pages or less: $20 flat fee

 - 6 pages or more: $60 flat fee

 Visitors to the NPRC Archival Research Room:

-- Paper to paper copy made by Attendant: $ .75 per page and $2.90 per microform to paper copy
+- Paper-to-paper copy made by Attendant: $ .75 per page and $2.90 per microform to a paper copy

 - Self service copies are $ .20 per paper to paper copy and $ .50 per microform to paper copy